Civil Disturbance or Demonstrations (Involving Students)

 In the event of a violent demonstration, in which injury to persons or property damage occurs or appears imminent, the following procedures will be implemented.
 Also, the steps outlined in the above section regarding Nonviolent Disruptive Demonstrations should be followed, if circumstances allow.

 During business hours

-The Director of Campus Safety (or designee) will respond and advise the Dean of Student Affairs.
+The Director of Campus Safety (or designee) will respond and advise the Dean of Students & Vice President for Student Affairs.
 All immediate steps will be taken to minimize any potential for real damage and injuries by contacting the appropriate police agencies as deemed necessary.

 - The President will be advised as necessary.

-- The President, in conjunction with the Dean of Student Affairs, and the Director of Campus Safety will determine any further action.
+- The President, in conjunction with the Dean of Students & Vice President for Student Affairs, and the Director of Campus Safety will determine any further action.

 After business hours

 - The Department of Campus Safety will investigate the disruption and take immediate steps to mitigate any damage or injuries.
 Local law enforcement will be contacted as deemed necessary.

-- The Department of Campus Safety will notify the Director of Campus Safety who will inform the Dean of Student Affairs and appropriate administrator on duty to discuss further action.
+- The Department of Campus Safety will notify the Director of Campus Safety who will inform the Dean of Students & Vice President for Student Affairs and appropriate administrator on duty to discuss further action.

-- The Dean of Student Affairs will report the circumstances to the President.
+- The Dean of Students & Vice President for Student Affairs will report the circumstances to the President.